-Queen and his solo members collaborated during their career in many other soundtracks for movies or musicals, but never in a deep way such as for the Flash Gordon and Highlander projects, since they were not involved and collaborated with directors since the beginning of the movie itself.
+Queen and his solo members collaborated during their career in many other soundtracks for movies or musicals, but never in a deep way such as for the Flash Gordon and Highlander projects, since they were not involved and collaborated with directors from the beginning of the movie itself.

-In these examples, they wrote music (mainly one track per movie) and the soundtrack were often a collaboration with other artists, or their tracks were used for a movie, even if the music wasn’t conceived for that particular project.
+In these examples, they wrote music (mainly one track per movie) and the soundtrack were often a collaboration with other artists, or their tracks were used for a movie, even if the music wasn’t originally conceived for that particular project.

-These kind of soundtracks is the most frequent collaboration used nowadays in movies, where a classical orchestral composition is combined with music from other artists, mainly from rock and pop culture.
+This kind of soundtracks is the most frequent collaboration used nowadays in movies, where a classical orchestral composition is combined with music from other artists, mainly from rock and pop culture.